kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 One case where this might come in handy is if a set of clients are at different stages of migrating to TLS >=1.2 support, and therefore we want to enforce different TLS requirements depending on the client.
 If the clients originate from the same domain, it may be necessary to dynamically route traffic to the appropriate Gateway based on source IP.

-In this example, we will allow requests only from one IP to reach an upstream, while short-circuiting requests from all other IPs by using a direct response action.
+In this example, we will allow requests only from a particular CIDR range to reach an upstream, while short-circuiting requests from all other IPs by using a direct response action.

 **Before you begin**: Complete the [Hello World guide]({{< versioned_link_path fromRoot="/guides/traffic_management/hello_world" >}}) demo setup.